silverstripe/silverstripe-lessons-v4/README.md

 Does this seem like a lot of overhead to add to your templates?
 Most of the time, it's almost nothing.
 Here's how it works:

-SilverStripe generates a sku for the resampled image based on the original filename, the resampling method, and the argument(s) passed to it.
+SilverStripe generates an identifier for the resampled image based on the original filename, the resampling method, and the argument(s) passed to it.
 For example, given the filename "photo.jpeg", the above function will generate an image like this:

 `ScaleWidth600-photo.jpeg`